zwhahn/paint_by_number/README.md

 ### Image Display
 There are 2 methods to display the images.
 The first is matplotlib. matplotlib can be used to display images next to each other on the same plot but it takes a little longer to open.

 The second method OpenCV's *imshow*.
 This displays each image in it's own window but opens more quickly.

+## Example Output